urcomputeringpal/geryon/README.md

   * See [this GKE example](https://cloud.google.com/kubernetes-engine/docs/tutorials/http-balancer) for reference
 * Create a `geryon` namespace on your Kubernetes cluster: `kubectl create ns geryon`
 * Apply `geryon` to your cluster: `kubectl apply -k .`
-* Update your GitHub app's Webhook URL to the URL of your Ingress resource
+* Update your GitHub app's Webhook URL to the URL of your Ingress resource followed by `/webhooks`

 ## Development